Get Approved for up to $35,000 in 3 minutes

 Withdrawal options for TFSAs vs RRSPs

 Withdrawals from RRSPs vs TFSAs are a completely different beast when it comes to taxes.
-The enduring popularity of TFSAs is largely due to its ability to allow savers to withdraw their money anytime without a tax penalty.
+The enduring popularity of TFSAs is largely due to its ability to allow savers to withdraw money anytime without a tax penalty.
 What’s inside the account is considered after-tax income, thus not subject to further tax.

 For an RRSP, considered pre-tax income, withdraws are subject to a percentage to be paid immediately to the managing institution, such as a bank or fund manager, while the amount you withdraw counts as taxable income the year it’s taken out.
 That’s a double whammy.
 This structure is to encourage you to hold off withdraws until your retirement when your income is much lower.
 At 71, you must withdraw all cash from your RRSP or have it transferred to a Registered Retirement Income Fund.

 There are only two ways to avoid those taxation triggers on RRSP withdrawals – the Home Buyer’s Plan (HBP) and the Lifelong Learning Plan (LLP).
-The HBP is a federal program that allows withdrawals up to $35,000 in a calendar year from your RRSP to buy or build a home.
+The HBP is a federal program that allows withdrawals up to $60,000 in a calendar year from your RRSP to buy or build a home.
 In theory, this will help first-time homebuyers get into the increasingly expensive Canadian real estate market.
 Keep in mind: all withdrawals using the HBP must be paid back anytime within 15 years.

 Contributing to a TFSA

-The TFSA was introduced in 2009 with a $5,000 yearly limit, but then bumped up for inflation in 2013-14 to $5,500.
-The limit was doubled in 2015 – an election year keep in mind – to $10,000, but restored back to $5,500 when the current government was elected.
-In 2019 it was raised to $6,000 and has held there.
-As of 2023 though, it is expected to go up to $6,500.
-The cumulative total – the most you can have deposited in a TFSA – has been going up though the years was $81,500 as of 2022.
-In 2023, the limit rose to $88,000 and now in 2024, it's going to be $95,000 after a $7,000 increase.
+The TFSA was introduced in 2009 with a $5,000 yearly limit but then bumped up for inflation in 2013-14 to $5,500.
+The limit was doubled in 2015 – an election year, keep in mind – to $10,000 but restored back to $5,500 when the current government was elected.
+In 2019, it was raised to $6,000 and has been held there.
+As of 2023, though, it went up to $6,500.
+The cumulative total – the most you can have deposited in a TFSA – has been going up though the years and was $81,500 as of 2022.
+In 2023, the limit rose to $88,000 and now in 2024, it' was $95,000 after a $7,000 increase.

 Contributing to an RRSP

 RRSP contributions are less of a one-size-fits-all approach compared to TFSAs.
-RRSP contribution limits are calculated by your last reported income – up to a set maximum.
+RRSP contribution limits are calculated by your last reported earned income – up to a set maximum.
 For example, your yearly RRSP contribution limit is either the set max of $2,210 (for the 2022 tax year) or 18% of your reported income, whichever is lower.
 This information is made available to you by the CRA under My Account.

 Like TFSAs, these contribution limits carryover through the years and accumulate if left unused.
 You have 60 days from the start of the tax year to contribute to an RRSP and claim the deduction on your prior year’s taxes.